TheMaster-2/EthicalHackingWriteUps/index.md

 ```

-Then run Netdiscover to get target IP, for me.
+I then ran Netdiscover to get target IP, (for me).
 ```markdown
 sudo netdiscover -r 192.168.22.0/24
 ```